|

 More bamboo bridges.

-The New Bridge built next to the old bamboo bridges, the end is coming.
+The New Bridge was built next to the old bamboo bridges, and the end is coming.

 Looking South.